-The agency, UK Progress, will be run by final year public relations students working from an office at the University of Central Lancashire.
+The unique agency will be run by final year public relations students working from an office at the University of Central Lancashire, and has already attracted 20 clients, mainly based in the North West.
 The student consultants will practice under supervision and will be assessed on the quality of their work as part of their degree.

-'Our public relations graduates already have an enviable academic reputation, but this project will really demonstrate that they are capable of applying their knowledge at the very sharp end of consultancy practice, in projects deliberately chosen for the challenges they bring,' says Paul Elmer, Director of UK Progress and a senior lecturer in Applied Communication.
+'Our public relations graduates already have an enviable academic reputation, but this project will really demonstrate that they are capable of applying their knowledge at the very sharp end of consultancy practice, in projects deliberately chosen for the challenges they bring,' says Paul Elmer, director or UK Progress and a senior lecturer in Applied Communication.